 Howard “Tom” Duffie was born July 28, 1954 to Mr. S.G. and Mrs. Ella Mae Hooks Duffey in Leesburg, Texas.

-To send flowers in memory of Howard Edward "Tom" Duffie, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Howard Edward "Tom" Duffie, please visit our Heartfelt Sympathies Store.

 Howard accepted Christ at an early age.
 He joined Myrtle Springs CME Church when he was a “lad of a boy”.
 He was a faithful servant of Myrtle CME for many years.
 When he was not at his church home, he could be found at many churches throughout the community helping them with their engagements.
 He later joined New Life Baptist Church in May 2019.